 The applicant shall develop, maintain, and follow a nutrient management plan, per the requirements below, to ensure safe disposal of manure and process wastewater and protection of surface and ground water.

-New Class A, B, and C Concentrated Animal Feeding Operations are required to have a nutrient management plan.
+New Class C Concentrated Animal Feeding Operations are required to have a nutrient management plan.

-Nutrient management plan(s) for Class A and Class B Concentrated Animal Feeding Operations shall be reviewed and approved by the South Dakota Department of Environment & Natural Resources.
-The issuance of a State General Permit satisfies the county’s requirements for an approved nutrient management plan.

 The nutrient management plan(s) for Class C Concentrated Animal Feeding Operations nutrient management plans shall be developed by a Certified Crop Advisor and meet the current Natural Resources Conservation Service (NRCS) South Dakota Technical Nutrient Management Standards and all other applicable South Dakota Department of Environment & Natural Resources and Brookings County regulations.

 The applicant must maintain records to show compliance with the approved nutrient management plan.